jbell303/esp8266-adds-station/user-guide.md

 * There is a parts list and wiring schematic in the [README](https://github.com/jbell303/esp8266-weather-station-with-neopixels/blob/master/README.md).

 ### Common Issues
-* The unit won't turn on: Plug in the sign using the wall adapter.
+#### The unit won't turn on:
+Plug in the sign using the wall adapter.
 Check to see if any lights blink on the ESP8266.
 If there is a blinking amber light, the ESP8266 is getting power, but either:
+1. The ESP8266 isn't connected to WiFi. - Follow the [autoconnect](Connecting-to-WiFi-using-AutoConnect) instructions.
-1. The NeoPixels aren't getting power OR
+2. The NeoPixels aren't getting power - Check the connections to the NeoPixels.
+The `red` wire should be connected directly to the 5V DC power jack.
-2. The ESP8266 isn't connecting to WiFi
+You can test the lights manually with the button on the back of the sign.

+#### I can't access the webpage:
+Check that the board is connected to [WiFi](Connecting-to-WiFi-using-AutoConnect)
+Try to access the page using the local [IP](Connecting-via-a-web-browser)